azmans-kitchen/Neutron-transport/MOC/readme.md

 This folder contains scripts I wrote during my M.Sc. thesis.

-It contains the functions for solving neutron transport using Method of Characteristics(MOC):
+It contains the functions for solving neutron transport using Method of Characteristics(MOC)

 	-> in one and in two dimensions (1D & 2D),
 	-> with one-group approximation and with multigroup approximation(1g & mg).